chrislemus/online-courses-webapp/README.md

 # Courses WebApp
->Online courses WebApp that allows users to create and share online courses.
-The Frontend is built with React and the Backend uses ExpressJs.
+>Online courses WebApp.
+Allows users to create and share online courses.
+The Frontend is built with React, and the Backend uses ExpressJs.

 **Table of Contents**